 Ask something like, “When do you think Justin Timberlake is gonna drop a new single?” or “If you had to hang out with a Spice Girl, which one would you pick and why?”

-Another good conversation starter is, “Any idea whatever happened to [insert the name of your favorite movie star growing up]?”
+Another good conversation starter is, “Any idea whatever happened to ?”
 Even if people don’t know the answer, this can usually spark a conversation.

 People hear the same three lines every day online–go beyond the mind-numbing “hey what’s up.”

 Starting a question with “What’s the last thing” allows you to fill in the blank with pretty much anything you want.
 Ask them about the last concert they saw, the last time they traveled, or the last movie they went to see.
 This is an easy question that will also give insight into the kinds of things they like.

 REALITY CHECK: We all fall on our faces from time to time.
 Just brush it off and keep moving forward.